NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Answer:

-The tungsten used almost exclusively for filament of electric lamps because the melting point of tungsten is very high.
+Tungsten is used almost exclusively for the filament of electric lamps because the melting point of tungsten is very high.
 The bulb glows at a very high temperature.
-So tungsten filament does not melt when bulb glows.
+So tungsten filament does not melt when the bulb glows.

 Q.18.(b) Explain the following: Why are the conductors of electric heating devices, such as bread-toasters and electric irons, made of an alloy rather than a pure metal?